Spinor: Spinor fields in physics

-The situation for condensed matter physics is different: one can construct two and three-dimensional "spacetimes" in a large variety of different physical materials, ranging from semiconductors to far more exotic materials.
-In 2015, an international team led by Princeton University scientists announced that they had found a quasiparticle that behaves as a Weyl fermion.
+In physics, a spinor field is a field whose values lie in a spinor representation.
+On Minkowski space, or more generally on a spacetime manifold that admits a spin structure, one forms a spinor bundle associated to the principal spin bundle and a chosen spin representation; spinor fields are sections of this bundle.
+In flat spacetime this bundle may be trivialized, so spinor fields are often written simply as spinor-valued functions on spacetime.

+The most common spinor fields in relativistic physics are Dirac, Weyl, and Majorana spinor fields.
+A Dirac spinor is a section of the full complex spinor bundle.
+In even dimensions, when the spin representation splits into chiral halves, sections of the two summands are called Weyl spinors.
+A Majorana spinor is a spinor satisfying a reality condition, when the relevant spin representation admits one.

+Spinor fields enter physics through equations such as the Dirac equation and the Weyl equation, which are first-order differential equations on the spinor bundle.
+These equations describe relativistic fields of spin 1/2 and play a central role in quantum field theory and differential geometry.
+For further details, see Dirac spinor, Weyl spinor, Majorana spinor, and spinor bundle.

 Spinors in representation theory

 One major mathematical application of the construction of spinors is to make possible the explicit construction of linear representations of the Lie algebras of the special orthogonal groups, and consequently spinor representations of the groups themselves.
 At a more profound level, spinors have been found to be at the heart of approaches to the Atiyah–Singer index theorem, and to provide constructions in particular for discrete series representations of semisimple groups.

 The spin representations of the special orthogonal Lie algebras are distinguished from the tensor representations given by Weyl's construction by the weights.
 Whereas the weights of the tensor representations are integer linear combinations of the roots of the Lie algebra, those of the spin representations are half-integer linear combinations thereof.
 Explicit details can be found in the spin representation article.